WPManageNinja/wpsocialninja-docs/guide/instagram-feed/instagram-shoppable-feed.md

 _Clickable Instagram Shoppable Feed_

-- In the Popup Box, click on the **Buy Now** button &amp; it will redirect you to your selected locations.
+- In the Popup Box, click on the **Buy Now** button & it will redirect you to your selected locations.

 This is as simple as a slice of Pizza to eat!